0x20/pddriver/README.md

 At hackerspace.gent we have a Fujitsu touch screen PC that we use as the cash register for the bar.
 However, the screen is rather slow to wake up when you tap it.
 The hardware has a built-in presence detect sensor within the webcam module.
 This repository contains a daemon that monitors this sensor and wakes up the screen when a human-like object is detected.

+The device identifier of the sensor in this machine is:

+    0bf8:101a Fujitsu Siemens Computers HID Presence Sensor

 ## Installation